Check what you need to know about contraception and pregnancy, and see the support available.

 If you think that you might be pregnant:

-- if the test gives a positive result then you can get the result confirmed by a professional.
-You can go to Brighton & Hove SHAC services to have it confirmed; they offer free pregnancy testing and advice.
+• if the test gives a positive result then you can get the result confirmed by Brighton & Hove SHAC services – they offer free pregnancy testing and advice.

-If you are pregnant, you can find more information from:
+If you are pregnant, you can get more information from brightonsexualhealth.com (pregnancy testing, advice and referrals).

 Unplanned pregnancy

-If you’re unsure what you want to do about your pregnancy, then you don’t need to make this decision alone.
-The following things may help you make a decision:
+If you’re unsure what you want to do about your pregnancy, you don’t need to make this decision alone.

-Remember that no one has the right to tell you what to do about this – the decision is yours.
+Remember that no one has the right to tell you what to do – the decision is yours.

 Pregnancy and your studies

 Whether or not you decide to continue with your pregnancy, your situation may affect your studies and you may need advice on mitigating evidence.
-A Student Advisor can talk you through this procedure.
+A Student Advisor can talk you through this procedure and explain any additional support that is available to you.

-It is advisable to inform the University of your pregnancy as early as possible so that action can be taken to ensure that you are adequately supported.
-The University has a comprehensive pregnancy procedure and it would be advisable to make an appointment at the Student Centre to make sure that you are being supported accordingly.
+You might want to inform the University of your pregnancy as early as possible so that action can be taken to ensure that you are adequately supported.